 9. DO read their application instructions carefully, triple check your materials, and have a friend look for typos!
-If they do not list specific instructions, send a brief email stating your interest in the gallery and attach your resume, images as a zip file and your artist statement (check out our article with tips on writing one).
+If they do not list specific instructions, send a brief email stating your interest in the gallery and attach your professional artist resume, images as a zip file and your artist statement (check out our article with tips on writing one).
 For large files, you can also use programs like Dropbox and WeTransfer, but be wary of having to send more than one email.
 Ideally, you want to send a complete application in one message.
-Look on the gallery information page of their website to find the name and email of the owner or director so you can address it directly to him or her.
+Look on the gallery information page of their website to find the name and email of the owner or director so you can address it directly to him, her or them.

 Your message could read something like this:

 I am writing in reference to the call for artists listed on your website [OR to submit my work to be considered for representation].
 My current body of work [describe in one or two sentences].
 I have exhibited most recently at [name notable exhibitions, preferably solo or two-person] and am part of the permanent collection of [list any].
 [Also mention relevant awards, recent press, residencies or other gallery affiliations].